marklee77/marklee77.github.io/source/_posts/2015-09-04-harness-software-carpentry-bootcamp-retrospective.markdown

 researchers interested in topics relevant to HARNESS, and 3) provide skills and knowledge training as a public service to contribute toward the improvement computational science practice within the European Union.
-This activity was particularly targeted at the ``cloud research'' and ``heterogeneous compute research'' communities discussed in the HARNESS deliverable documentation.
+This activity was particularly targeted at the ``HPC'', ``cloud research'', and ``heterogeneous compute research'' communities discussed in the HARNESS deliverable documentation.
 In addition to the standard topics on task automation, version control, and programming in python, there were additional modules on cloud computing, FPGA data-flow engines, and distributed file systems.
 Representatives from both the Software Sustainability Institute and the European Grid Infrastructure attended to provide additional teaching support.
-The full list of topics covered was as
+The full list of topics covered was as follows:
-follows:

 - [Automating Tasks with the Unix Shell](https://swcarpentry.github.io/shell-novice/) (Alistair Grant, SSI)